jupyterhub/nativeauthenticator/docs/source/quickstart.md

 Usernames cannot be empty or contain commas, spaces or slashes.
 If any of these apply, the user will receive an error and will not be able to sign up.

-## Authorize or un-authorize users
+## Authorize, un-authorize or discard users

 To authorize new users to enter the system or to manage those that already have access to the system you can go to `/hub/authorize` while logged in as an admin user.
 Alternatively, you can click the "Authorize Users" element on your home page.
-Authorized users will have a green background with a button to unauthorize them while unauthorized users will have a white background and an authorization button.
-From here, you can also discard users that attempted to sign up but whom you do not want to authorize (they will not be notified).
+Authorized users will have a green background with a button to un-authorize them while un-authorized users will have a white background and an authorization button.

 ![](_static/authorization_area.png)

+From here, you can also discard users that attempted to sign up but whom you do not want to authorize.
+Users that are discarded will not be notified.

+To delete existing (authorized) users, first un-authorize and then discard them.
+Note that while discarding users will delete them from the database for both JupyterHub and NativeAuthenticator, **it will not delete data for accounts on the machine that is running JupyterHub!**
+Make sure to delete these separately, otherwise someone else could sign up with the same username later and inadvertently gain access to data that is not theirs.

 ## Change password